Things That Make Searchers Bounce

 What makes visitors bounce?

 Internet users report several reasons for leaving a site after visiting one web page.
-Knowing these reasons can help your practice lower its bounce rate by avoiding the design elements that turn off site visitors.
+Knowing these reasons can help your practice lower its by avoiding the design elements that turn off site visitors.
 Surveys have consistently shown that the following elements increase the bounce rate.

 Unfriendly interface